xinychen/transdim/README.md

   - Xinyu Chen, Zhaocheng He, Lijun Sun, 2018. *A Bayesian tensor decomposition approach for spatiotemporal traffic data imputation*.
 Transportation Research Part C: Emerging Technologies. (*under review*)

   >Please consider citing our papers if they help your research.

+# Near-future plans

+  - Xinyu Chen, Zhaocheng He, Yixian Chen, Yuhuan Lu, 2018. *Missing traffic data imputation with an augmented Bayesian tensor factorization model*.
+Transportation Research Part C: Emerging Technologies. (*under review*)

+	  - Contribution #1: propose a augmented model and compare with existing models;
+		- Contribution #2: present comparison between GAN model (the state-of-the-art model?) and our proposed model;
+		- Contribution #3: GAN model should consider the data organization and contextual knowledge.
+		- Contribution #4: present robust imputation.

+>most fantastic things: overcoming the **data noise** in GAN is a direction of further studies; placing **time series constriants** on discrete dimension labels is a direction of the future tensor factorization models; transforming from conventional tensor learning model to novel genrative models need pay more emphisis on algebric structure.